whiskyechobravo/kerko/docs/config-params.md

 ### `fields`

-List of fields to retrieve for each feed item (these may be used by the `kerko.templates.atom_feed` template).
-Values in this list are keys identifying fields defined in the `kerko_composer` object.
+List of fields to retrieve for each feed item.
+Values in this list are keys identifying fields defined in the `kerko_composer` object, and the list must contain all fields that are used by the `kerko.templates.atom_feed` template.

 One probably only needs to change the default list when overriding the template to display additional fields.

 Note that some fields from the default list may be required by Kerko, and removing those could cause crashes.

 Type: Dictionary